‘Life is Complete with Family, Friends and Food’

 The store has been offering Novacastrians quality foodstuffs for a couple of years and now also runs cooking classes.
 Do you aspire to create artisan food?
 These are the courses being offered over the next couple of months: Tapas Fiesta; Making Mozzarella; Hand Crafted Fresh Chorizo; and Hand Crafted Salami & Fresh Chorizo.
-I have not been to any cooking classes at Pork Ewe Deli but I really enjoyed a Mozzarella Cheese Making course that I went to at The Essential Kitchen and recommend boutique cooking classes to improve your skills.
+I have not been to any cooking classes at Pork Ewe Deli yet but I really recommend boutique cooking classes to improve your skills.
 Cooking classes are a fun way to share your passion of food with others while honing or learning new skills.

 For the Deli’s full cheese and charcuterie menu check out the Pork Ewe Deli Menu

 In France cheese platters are served at the end of the main meal and before dessert.
 These platters have only cheese on them.
 Do you know the French etiquette of cutting cheese when the plate is handed around?
 Follow these few tips you will not offend your French hostess or dinner guests.